With more than five years of experience in the background check industry, Ritesh Kumar founded Looku... | See full bio

 Private Facebook accounts are unlikely to display posts, images, videos, and background details for public consumption.
 Many of these accounts may not even be searchable if you and their owners have no mutual friends.

-But if you manage to obtain the number’s owner with a reverse phone lookup for free, you’ll be able to use other search methods using this information.
+There are also other alternatives for finding someone in facebook but if you manage to obtain the number’s owner with a reverse phone lookup for free, you’ll be able to use other search methods using this information.

 Messenger’s free reverse phone number search functionality encompasses three platforms: Facebook, Messenger, and Instagram.